hhd-dev/hhd/readme.md

   - By hooking into the manufacturer ACPI API of the Ryzen platform, it will expose all TDP related parameters manufacturers have access to when spec'ing laptops.
-  - RyzenAdj Successor
   - No memory-relaxed requirement
-    - Safer, as it is the method used by manufacturers (provided you stay within limits).
+  - Safe, as it is the method used by manufacturers (provided you stay within limits).

 ## Installation Instructions
 You can install the latest stable version of `hhd` from AUR or PyPi.